jlas1/Klicky-Probe/README.md

-## Step 6: Klipper configuration Dock/Undock Macro
+## Step 6: klipper configuration Dock/Undock Macro
-You will need to add macros to klipper to be able to dock and undock the probe as necessary to do the Endstop (if necessary) and Quad Gantry Level, it is in the Klipper Macro directory.
+You will need to add macros to klipper to be able to dock and undock the probe as necessary to do the Endstop (if necessary) and Quad Gantry Level, it is in the klipper Macro directory.

 The macro is based on a version provided by the user garrettwp on Discord, many thanks to him.
 I have tweaked it a lot.
-It is also originally  based on the great Annex magnet dockable probe macros "#Originally developed by Mental, modified for better use on K-series printers by RyanG and Trails" and can be found [here](https://github.com/Annex-Engineering/Annex-Engineering_Other_Printer_Mods/blob/master/All_Printers/Microswitch_Probe/Klipper_Macros/dockable_probe_macros.cfg)
+It is also originally  based on the great Annex magnet dockable probe macros "#Originally developed by Mental, modified for better use on K-series printers by RyanG and Trails" and can be found [here](https://github.com/Annex-Engineering/Annex-Engineering_Other_Printer_Mods/blob/master/All_Printers/Microswitch_Probe/klipper_Macros/dockable_probe_macros.cfg)

 Would also like to thank the Voron discord community and VoronDesign for all the work that was and still is being made to maintain the Voron ecosystem.

-### Klipper Configuration and Probe offset
+### klipper Configuration and Probe offset

-Download the appropriate klicky-probe.cfg and upload it to your Klipper Config folder.
+Download the appropriate Klicky Probe.cfg and upload it to your klipper Config folder.

 Then open your printer.cfg file and add the following line before the "Macros" Section.

-`[include klicky-probe.cfg]`
+`[include Klicky Probe.cfg]`

-Within your printer.cfg file search for the `[probe]` section and change the pin assignment to the new one `z:P1.28` or the ID where you connected your Klicky-Probe to.
+Within your printer.cfg file search for the `[probe]` section and change the pin assignment to the new one `z:P1.28` or the ID where you connected your Klicky Probe to.
 Depending on your switch you may need to add a `!` to invert that pin (normally open vs. normally closed).

 Within the `[probe]` section also adjust your probe offset to the following values.